Computational Micromagnetics based on Normal Modes: bridging the gap between macrospin and full spatial discretization: Methods

-with $|\Omega|$ the volume of the region $\Omega$ occupied by th emagnetic body.
+with $V_\Omega$ being the volume of the region $\Omega$ occupied by the magnetic body.
 It is useful to remark that due to the self adjointness of the operator $\mathcal{A}_{0\perp}$, the equation above can be rewritten as:

-At this point, let us derive the equation governing the time evolution of the normal modes amplitudes $a_k(t)$.
-This task can be accomplished by projecting equation \eqref{eq:lin_cons_LL} in the normal modes basis.
-Such projection can be obtained by replacing equation \eqref{eq:prop4} in equation \eqref{eq:lin_cons_LL} and using the orthogonality of the eigenvectors \eqref{eq:A0_orth_1} as follows: